- Laїcité (Secularism)

 The French Language

 The French language is the official and main language spoken throughout France.
 Previously, French was the internationally accepted language of diplomacy and was widely spoken on four continents.
-Today, it is the second most widely learned foreign language in the world (according to the French Ministry of Foreign Affairs and International Development).
+According to the French Ministry of Foreign Affairs and International Development, it is the second most widely learned foreign language in the world.

 The language usually proves to be a difficult barrier for those visiting the country, as most French prefer engaging in their local language.
 French is quite a precise and structured language.
 At times, its translation into English can incidentally come across as arrogant and blunt to those unfamiliar with the language.
 Most locals have some degree of English proficiency and will reciprocate efforts to communicate if one demonstrates an attempt to speak French.